survivejs/maintenance-book/manuscript/packaging/03-publishing.md

 You can set the default range using `npm config set save-prefix='^'` in case you prefer something else than caret.
 Alternately, you can modify *~/.npmrc* directly.
 Especially defaulting to tilde can be a good idea that can help you to avoid trouble with dependencies, although it doesn't remove potential problems entirely.
 That's where shrinkwrapping comes in.

-## Shrinkwrapping Versions
+## Locking Versions

 Using version ranges can feel dangerous as it doesn't take much to break an application.
-A single change in the wrong place is enough. [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) allows you to fix your dependency versions and have stricter control over the versions you are using in a production environment.
-Most importantly it fixes the dependencies of your dependencies avoiding accidental breakage due to version changes and SemVer.
+A single change in the wrong place is enough.
+Since npm 5, npm has provided support for **lockfiles**.
+When `npm install` is run, it writes a file, *package-lock.json*.
+The file should be committed to a project repository and it contains the versions of the installed packages.

-[lockdown](https://www.npmjs.com/package/lockdown) goes further and gives guarantees about dependency content, not version alone. [shrinkpack](https://www.npmjs.com/package/shrinkpack) is another complementary option.
+The next time someone runs `npm install`, npm will use the versions specified in this lockfile.
+The point is to provide predictable environment as sometimes a package might break by not following the aforementioned SemVer rules correctly.

-[Yarn](https://yarnpkg.com/), an npm alternative, goes a step further as it introduces the idea of a *lockfile*.
-Yarn is worth a look, as it fixes certain shortcomings of npm.
-Yarn has value for package authors as well as it keeps maintenance easier given you can guarantee certain versions of dependencies are being used.
+[Yarn](https://yarnpkg.com/), an npm alternative, implemented the idea of lockfiles first.
+It provides certain functionality, such as workspaces, not found in npm and continues to push the envelope.

 T> [Sebastian McKenzie discusses the difference between the lockfile approaches](https://yarnpkg.com/blog/2017/05/31/determinism/).
 In short, Yarn needs *package.json* to work while npm doesn't.
 Future interoperability is still unclear due to the difference of the approaches.